VANESSA ALEJANDRA BAILEY

 VAB: I can and do read everywhere!
 But if I had to pick a favorite place I’d say on any kind of train probably because train rides (BART & the subway) have been part of my daily routine for so long that they’re the places where most of my favorite books have been consumed.

-VAB: Gahhhhh It’s so incredibly difficult to say because part of the reason I love reading is discovering new authors and stories.
+VAB: Gahhhh, it’s so incredibly difficult to say because part of the reason I love reading is discovering new authors and stories.
 Also, I feel like my answer could change based upon the day, the weather and my mood.
 But, if I had to choose the most recent, I’d say Nell Zink and Paul Beatty.

 GAL: Is it important for you to physically hold a book you read?
 Or can you read on a device with no problem and no impact on the experience?